The average asphalt parking lot costs $75,000

 Gravel | $1.25–$1.80 | Up to 10 |

-When building an asphalt parking lot, expect to pay about $1 to $2.50 per square foot for materials and another $1.50 to $2 per square foot for labor.
-Asphalt itself is always subject to change due to local market prices, so this could impact the price.
+When building an asphalt parking lot, expect to pay $1 to $2.50 per square foot for materials and another $1.50 to $2 per square foot for labor.
+Asphalt pricing can shift with local market rates, which may nudge your project total up or down.
 Additional asphalt installation cost factors also include the depth of paving and shipping and/or freight fees if you don’t hire a local service.

 Concrete parking lots cost between $4 and $7 per square foot, including materials and labor.
-This price typically includes the cost to deliver concrete, especially if you get multiple contractor bids on your project.
+This price includes the cost of delivering concrete, especially if you receive multiple contractor bids on your project.
 Concrete parking lots cost more than asphalt because they last longer, 30 to 40 years.

 Installing a new gravel parking lot costs between $1.25 and $1.80 per square foot.
 Gravel is more affordable upfront, but won't last as long—pros rate most gravel parking lots for up to 10 years.
-Gravel is also susceptible to extreme weather, so if you live in an area with inclement weather, the lower cost might not be worth the cost of future repairs.
+Gravel can shift in harsh weather, so if you’re in a storm-prone region, the lower upfront price may be offset by more frequent repairs.

-$400 to $1,130 per parking space is a good guideline to consider for each individual space you're building in a parking lot.
+$400 to $1,130 per parking space is a good guideline to consider for each space you're building in a parking lot.
 One standard parking space is nine feet wide by 18 feet in length, or roughly 162 square feet.
-Be sure to consider that the additional space is actually slightly more than half of the total lot size.
+Consider that the additional space is slightly more than half of the total lot size.

 Contractors calculate projects by square feet, not necessarily by the number of spaces you’ll need.
 Still, you can arrive at that number by factoring in one spot at 162 square feet and multiplying it by the number of spaces you think you’ll need.